 However .... brace yourselves .... there were some variations ....

 The only major deviation was in the episode called "Cuthbert's Morning Off" where,as the title would suggest,Cuthbert wasn't physically present at all and Flack's famous roll call was abbreviated to "Pugh,Pugh,Barney McGrew,Dibble and Grubb".

-That episode was also notable because it was the only time that anyone other than Cuthbert went up in the hoist -Flack leading from the front and filling-in himself.
+[ An episode also notable because it was the only time that anyone other than Cuthbert went up in the hoist,with Captain Flack leading from the front and filling-in.]

-But,that episode aside,the only tweek made to that roll call/call-out footage was that you'd occasionally see a different by-stander as they drove by.
+But,that aside,the only tweeks made were that you'd occasionally see a different bystander as they drove by.

 And,remember the mention of the "tight budget" a few paragraphs ago ?

 Well,if you ever wondered why the buildings they drove by looked so spartan it was simply because the husband and wife team who designed and made all the sets ran out of time to add any of the usual finishing touches ! [see the last photo of the call-out sequence montage,below]